| Title: | Add Logging to Functions |

 message on first use: "Error in : Clipboard on X11 requires that the DISPLAY envvar be configured".

-This is an error message from clipr::write_clip()
+This is an error message from clipr::write_clip(), used by record_many() to put

 the generated code into the system's clipboard.

-To solve this issue, run echo $DISPLAY
+To solve this issue, run echo $DISPLAY in the system's shell.

 This command should return a string like ":0".
 Take note of this string.